Site Search

 At the monthly "Safety and Health Committee," we analyze and share claims and maintenance reports, and strive to prevent recurrence, as well as consolidate information on quality and technology improvement, and provide coordination, instructions, and guidance to the relevant departments.
 In addition, we have created a site on the company intranet dedicated to safety and quality that consolidates technical knowledge and information, and share information widely, and we also regularly review the "Safety Handbook."

-Every year, we provide seven types of qualification training: special training in scaffolding assembly, special training in low-voltage electricity, training for scaffolding inspection practitioners, training for foremen and safety managers, training for general managers, training to improve the skills of foremen and safety managers, and special training in full harnesses.
-We have established a system in which not only approximately 450 production staff, but also technical partners and cooperating companies can take the courses, providing a wide range of educational opportunities to improve safety and quality.
+Every year, we provide seven types of education through qualification training: special training for scaffolding assembly, special training for low-voltage electricity, training for scaffolding inspection personnel, training for foremen and safety supervisors, training for supervisors and safety supervisors, training to improve the skills of foremen and safety supervisors, and special training for full harnesses.
+In addition to approximately 450 production employees, we have established a system that enables technical partners and subcontractors to take these courses, providing a wide range of training opportunities to improve safety and quality.

 Tanseisha Group Well-Being Management Policy